uzh-rpg/agile_flight/README.md

 To facilitate coding of your algorithms, we provided a simple code structure for you, just edit the following file: [envtest/ros/user_code.py](https://github.com/uzh-rpg/agile_flight/blob/main/envtest/ros/user_code.py).
 This file contains two functions, [compute_command_vision_based](https://github.com/uzh-rpg/agile_flight/blob/main/envtest/ros/user_code.py#L8) and [compute_command_state_based](https://github.com/uzh-rpg/agile_flight/blob/main/envtest/ros/user_code.py#L44).
-In he vision-based case, you will get the current image and state of the quadrotor.
+In the vision-based case, you will get the current image and state of the quadrotor.
 In the state-based case, you will get the metric distance to obstacles and the state of the quadrotor.
 We strongly reccomend using the state-based version to start with, it is going to be much easier than working with pixels!

 Depending on the part of the competition you are interested in, adapt the corresponding function.
 To immediately see something moving, both functions at the moment publish a command to fly straight forward, of course without avoiding any obstacles.